-However – in a new announcement on June 14th – the government proposed a further PSO levy decrease that will result in a negative figure or a PSO “rebate” for domestic household bills,
+However – in an announcement on June 14th 2022 – the government proposed a further PSO levy decrease that will result in a negative figure or a PSO “rebate” for domestic household bills,

 This lower revised 2022/23 PSO levy, was confirmed at the end of July by the CRU , and it will result in an annual reduction of €89.10 for domestic customers.
 (If VAT is taken into consideration – this will result in a €97 credit on electricity bills.)

-There will b a delay in making changes to billing systems to cope with a negative PSO levy.
-In the interim, from October 1st, 2022, the CRU is setting the PSO levy to zero with the commitment to implement a mechanism to enable payments to customers as soon as possible in 2023.
+There was a delay in making changes to billing systems to cope with a negative PSO levy.
+In the interim, from October 1st, 2022, the CRU set the PSO levy to zero .

 This PSO is imposed by the Government on all electricity customers regardless of their supplier and is shown as a separate item on electricity bills.
 It is designed to recover the additional costs associated with electricity from specified sources of generation, including sustainable, renewable and indigenous sources.